 At Kildare, we understand how to provide your daughter with an education that will enhance her confidence, resilience and success.

-Research shows that girls in girls schools achieve significantly stronger academic results than any other group in Australia.
+Research shows that single-gender girls’ schools achieve significantly stronger academic results than any other group in Australia.

-We are committed to an all-girl learning environment where girls are encouraged to take intellectual risks, and develop skills and knowledge that enhances their self-esteem, which in turn helps them to grow into confident young women.
+We are committed to an all-girl learning environment where students are encouraged to take intellectual risks, and develop skills and knowledge that enhances their self-esteem, which in turn helps them to grow into confident young women.

 Girls’ schools are specialists in girls’ education